 Those contour lines appear to "flow" up around the fenders in the front, then dip below the window line, and flare again to arch up over the wheel wells at the rear.
 The aggressive creases on the hood and over the front wheel wells actually start at the thick chrome bars on either side of the grille, giving the Pathfinder a bolder look than the same effect on some of Nissan's smaller sedans.
 It gives the Pathfinder "pop," as the fashion shows say.
 The only missing element would be either high-intensity discharge headlamps or LED running lights.

 Inside, the 2014 Pathfinder is sadly less distinctive.
 The hard, smooth, textured plastic surfaces of the interior will no doubt clean easily and prove durable.
 But a glossier dashboard top surface meets semi-matte, soft-touch door panel material in a way that just doesn't feel quite right--and catches the driver's eye time and again.
 While buyers can choose from several paint colors, there are just two interior tones: the inevitable Charcoal, and then the lighter Almond.

-The 2014 Nissan Pathfinder is more curvaceous and less "truck-y" than many mid-size utility vehicles, but its interior is less distinctive.
+The 2014 Nissan Pathfinder is more curvaceous and less straight-edged than in the past.